himanshusingh335/himanshusingh335/README.md

 # Hi there, this is Himanshu Singh

-Himanshu Singh is a IIIrd year Computer Science & Engineering student studying in SRM Institute of Science and Technology, Kattankulathur campus.
+Himanshu Singh is a final year Computer Science & Engineering student studying in SRM Institute of Science and Technology, Kattankulathur campus.

 He has immense experience in cross platform mobile app development using Flutter SDK, expertise in SQLite and back-end service integration using Firebase (including firestore, firebase Auth based on OAuth, cloud messaging, hosting, firebase storage, adminSDK using python).